Bankruptcy allows indebted consumers and businesses to make a fresh start. However, this start will come at a price.

 Under bankruptcy law, a lawyer’s fees must be reasonable, and lawyers who file a Chapter 13 case must disclose their fees to the court for approval.

-To speed up the process, many district courts set guideline amounts that the court will consider presumptively reasonable.
+To speed up the process, many district courts set guideline amounts that the court will consider reasonable.
 This means that if your lawyer charges a fee within the guideline amount, a judge will almost always approve it.

 In Waco, Texas, our clients file in the Bankruptcy Court for the Western District of Texas.
 Each division has issued its own orders about what is a presumptively reasonable fee.